A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Discussion

-The PMPMH approach presents some interesting points for future research.
-One way to reduce the overall computational cost of the algorithm is to reduce the number of times the HMM approximation is calculated across iterations.
+The PMPMH approach motivates several interesting points for future research.
+One avenue for research is to consider the computational efficiency of parallelization when applied to different components of the algorithm.
+The computational efficiency of algorithms using block-updating strategies can be improved via parallelization \citep{King_2023}.
+Within the framework of the PMPMH algorithm specifically, serially independent blocks of states can be updated in parallel within each Metropolis-Hastings iteration.
+Further, for the state-centered grid cell approach presented here, computing the approximate HMM probabilities in each block in parallel can lead to an improvement in the execution time of the approximate HMM computations.
+However, as with parallelization schemes for particle MCMC methods, such as in \cite{Henriksen_2012}, the user must balance memory limitations and the computational cost from re-synchronization with the computational gains from parallel implementation.
+Within the sequential computing context of this paper, one way to reduce the overall computational cost of the algorithm is to reduce the number of times the HMM approximation is calculated across iterations.
 This is valid for approximation methods that do not depend on the current state or model parameters.
 However, for deterministic grids that adapt to previous samples (for example, Approaches 2 and 3), the resulting posterior estimate may become biased since the chain is no longer Markovian \citep{Haario_1999}.
 However, \cite{Haario_1999} also show that the bias introduced is negligible in some applications and that unbiased samples can be obtained by introducing some pre-determined stopping criterion for updating the grid, that is, specifying a number of iterations beyond which the grid is no longer updated.
 The computational gains from updating the HMM approximation less frequently could, however, be balanced with potentially reduced mixing properties.
 For example, local-move grids using a low span for finite cells are more sensitive to the frequency of the HMM approximation since they rely on proposed moves being made in the region of the current state.
 However, updating the grid less frequently may give an efficient approach when applied to more global-move samplers.